fbpx

 University of Louisiana Monroe online colleges in arkansas

-The Master’s degree in Psychology at ULM offers students three tracks to choose from: the General, Psychometric, and Forensic track, all of which require 36 credit hours.
-The majority of required courses are offered online, and the Forensic track is offered completely online.
-However, students who graduate from this program will not be eligible to become licensed counselors.
-Students who wish to become counselors should look into ULM’s M.S. in Counseling degree.
+The master’s degree in psychology at the University of Louisiana Monroe (ULM) offers students three tracks to choose from: general, psychometric, and forensic, each requiring 36 credit hours.
+Most of the required courses are offered online, with the forensic track available entirely online.
+However, graduates of this program will not be eligible to become licensed counselors.
+Students who wish to pursue counseling licensure should consider ULM’s M.S. in counseling degree.

 School Overview